whyjz/ncu-env-data-science-zhtw/docs/syllabus.md

 There will be five problem sets throughout the semester.
 You must work on them individually (i.e., no collaboration and plagiarism).
 Assignments are due before class starts (see course calendar for due dates).
 Electronic submission through ee-class is recommended, but other forms are also acceptable.
 Please make sure I get your submission before the deadline to avoid a potential late penalty if you don't use ee-class.

 ### Term project
+Our term project is group-based.
+Every group consists of no more than four people working on the same project goals they propose.
+The group leader is responsible for leading the team through several tasks, such as brainstorming the proposal topics, organizing collaboration, etc.

-Your group term project consists of three milestones: (1) Half to one-page long project proposal as a group, due April 9 before the class starts.
+Term project consists of three milestones: (1) Half to one-page long project proposal as a group, due April 9 before the class starts.
 (2) Oral presentations as a group on June 4; details TBD.
 (3) An online webpage showcasing your project work, published no later than June 11.

 ## Grading
 I will evaluate your submissions and post your grades using Ee-class.
 The grade breakdown is as follows: